-- This ELISA assay can be used for whole blood, serum, plasma, CSF or cell culture media. - All blood components and biological materials should be handled as potentially hazardous.
+- This ELISA assay can be used for goat serum, plasma, milk and colostrum samples. - All blood components and biological materials should be handled as potentially hazardous.
 Follow universal precautions when handling and disposing of infectious agents.

-- 100 μl of sample or standard is required per well. - Samples must be assayed in duplicate each time the assay is performed. - Store samples to be assayed within 24 hours at 2-8°C. For long-term storage, aliquot and freeze samples at -70°C. Avoid repeated freeze-thaw cycles when storing samples. - If particulates are present in samples, centrifuge prior to analysis. - If blood samples are clotted, grossly hemolyzed, lipemic, or the integrity of the sample is of concern, make a note on the Plate Template and interpret results with caution
+- 100 μl of sample or standard is required per well. - Samples must be assayed in duplicate each time the assay is performed. - Store samples to be assayed within 24 hours at 2-8°C. For long-term storage, aliquot and freeze samples at -70°C. Avoid repeated freeze-thaw cycles when storing samples. - If particulates are present in samples, centrifuge prior to analysis. - If blood samples are clotted, grossly hemolyzed, lipemic, or the integrity of the sample is of concern, make a note on the Plate Template and interpret results with caution.